Information for Schools

 - arrangements for pupils on work experience placements.

 Visit the following links for further information and guidance including:

 Cases of possible Child Exploitation (sexual and criminal) are discussed at the SSCP's, Missing, Slavery, Exploitation and Trafficking Sub Group (MSET) on an monthly basis.
-For more information about child exploitation risk assessment and monitoring framework (including screening tool) go to
+The framework can be found in our Professionals page

 Operation Encompass is a unique police and education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.
 Operation Encompass is the reporting to schools before the start of the next school day when a child or young person has been involved or exposed to a domestic abuse incident the previous evening.

 The information is given in strict confidence to a school's key adult to enable support to be given dependent on the needs and wishes of the child.
 Each school should have a member of staff (key adult) who has been fully trained to liaise with the police and children's social care, so are able to ensure the right support is made available to the child following the disclosure of a domestic abuse incident.

 Operation Endeavour is a joint operation between Together for Children and Northumbria Police to safeguard children and young people at risk of harm from going missing.